BryanKCodes/tp/docs/UserGuide.md

 The algorithm follows these steps:
 1. Groups all unassigned players by their roles (Top, Jungle, Mid, ADC, Support).
-2. Sorts each role group by rank (highest to lowest) to prioritize balanced skill distribution.
+2. Sorts each role group by rank (highest to lowest).
-3. Iteratively forms teams by selecting one player from each role.
+3. Iteratively forms teams by selecting the highest-ranked available player from each role.
 4. Ensures no duplicate champions within each team to avoid conflicts.
 5. Continues creating teams until there are insufficient players to form a complete team.

+**Note:** This creates rank-ordered teams where Team 1 contains the highest-ranked players, Team 2 contains the next-highest-ranked players, and so on.

 **Notes:**
 * At least one unassigned player for each of the five roles is required to form a team.